 - not, and must ensure that its Affiliates and their respective personnel do not, make any public statement or disclosure relating to any suspected or actual Data Breach without the prior written consent of Tencent.

-8.1 Tencent may authorise any Sub-Processor to Process the Personal Data on its behalf provided that, where (and to the extent) required by Data Protection Laws, Tencent enters into a written agreement with the Sub-Processor containing terms which are substantially the same as those contained in this DPSA.
-Organisation hereby grants Tencent general written authorisation to engage such Sub-Processors listed at the Tencent Cloud Third Parties, pagesubject to the requirements of this clause 8.
+- Tencent may authorize any Sub-Processor to Process the Personal Data on its behalf provided that, where (and to the extent) required by Data Protection Laws, Tencent enters into a written agreement with the Sub-Processor containing terms which are substantially the same as those contained in this DPSA.
+Organisation hereby grants Tencent general written authorisation to engage such Sub-Processors listed at the Tencent Cloud Third Parties, subject to the requirements of this clause 8.

-8.3 In the event that Tencent engages a Sub-Processor for carrying out specific Processing activities on behalf of Organisation, where that Sub-Processor fails to fulfil its data protection obligations, Tencent will remain fully liable under the Data Protection Laws to Organisation for the performance of that Sub-Processor's obligations.
+- In the event that Tencent engages a Sub-Processor for carrying out specific Processing activities on behalf of Organisation, where that Sub-Processor fails to fulfill its data protection obligations, Tencent will remain fully liable under the Data Protection Laws to Organisation for the performance of that Sub-Processor's obligations.

 - the parties agree to observe the Controller-Processor Transfer Clauses without modification;